SoilPulse/MetadataGenerator/docs/source/index.rst

 This documentation lives beyond the pilot phase of SoilPulse and shows:

-- How soil process data is FAIRified within SoilPulse with some `application examples <application_examples>`_ from unstructured published data sets to Reusable data sets.
+- How soil process data is FAIRified within SoilPulse with some `application examples <#Reusability-application-on-example-datasets>`_ from unstructured published data sets to Reusable data sets.
-- What we consider relevant for `Reusabilty of tabular data <application_examples/concept_unit_method>`_.
+- What we consider relevant for `Reusabilty of tabular data <FAIR_world/concept_unit_method.html>`_.

 Within the pilot we implemented our workflows in the soilpulse python package.
 The application examples are ongoingly further developed with further developments of this package.